vatesfr/xen-orchestra/docs/delta_backups.md

 Even if you lost your whole SR or VM, XOA will restore your VM entirely and automatically, at any date of backup.

-You can even imagine to use this to backup more often!
-Because delta will be smaller, and will be **always delta's**.
+You can even imagine using this to backup more often!
+Because deltas will be smaller, and will **always be deltas**.

 ### Continuous

 They are called continuous because you'll **never export a full backup** after the first one.
-We'll merge the oldest delta inside the full:
+We'll merge the oldest delta into the full:

 ![](https://xen-orchestra.com/blog/content/images/2016/01/deltamergesmall-1.png)